The Kingkiller Chronicle TV Series: Everything We Know So Far

 The Patrick Rothfuss adaptation heads to Showtime.

 Patrick Rothfuss’s Kingkiller Chronicle fantasy series is getting a TV series produced by Lin-Manuel Miranda, known for the Tony and Grammy-winning musical Hamilton.
-The Showtime series will be set in Temerant, the world of The Kingkiller Chronicle, and will be developed in tandem with the a movie series, both developed and produced by Lionsgate.
+The Showtime series will be set in Temerant, the world of The Kingkiller Chronicle, and will be developed in tandem with a movie series, both developed and produced by Lionsgate.

 While the films will cover the book series, the TV series will be a prequel to the book trilogy, following two traveling musicians.